This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 The Rosette and Cone Nebula in Monoceros is another interesting choice for the Samyang lens, by Mike Soulby © stellardiscovery.com

-I use this lens all the time, and there are still many targets I want to try photographing with it.
-It is also very portable and can be taken to dark sky sites and set up with very little effort.
-If you are thinking of getting into astrophotography, then this lens should be given some serious consideration, well ahead of looking for a new telescope.
+I use this lens frequently and still have many targets I want to photograph with it.
+Its portability makes it easy to bring to dark sky sites and set up quickly.
+If you’re considering getting into astrophotography, this lens deserves serious consideration, often ahead of investing in a new telescope.

 If you enjoyed this post, please consider subscribing or leaving your feedback in the comments below.